 - 6.1.
-Teams will be required to submit a System Acceptance Review (SAR) on 12 February 2024. - 6.2.
-The SAR involves teams outlining the design of their systems and their approaches to tasks they wish to compete in. - 6.2.1.
+Teams will be required to submit a System Acceptance Review (SAR) on 12 February 2025. - 6.2.
+The SAR involves teams explaining their executed systems design process, outlining their final implemented design, and their planned approach to each ARCh task in which they intend to compete. - 6.2.1.
 Teams will not be permitted to revise their decision to not compete in a task after the submission of the SAR. - 6.3.
-The SAR will be in the form of a written report. - 6.4.
-A remote Distributed Field Test (DFT) will be held in the time window specified in chapter 1. - 6.4.1.
-At the DFT, at a minimum, it is expected that a team can set up a base station and teleoperate their rover to drive forward and turn on a simple simulated course environment (i.e, beach or sandy environment). - 6.4.2.
-The purpose of the DFT is to provide Teams a developmental milestone to work toward, and to demonstrate to judges the validity of their SAR submission and readiness of their rover to compete. - 6.5.
-More detailed information about the DFT and SAR will be provided in the SAR guidelines document, which will be made available prior to submission. - 6.6.
-Failure to meet the minimum rover requirements specified at the time of the SAR and DFT may result in teams being disqualified from the competition. - 6.6.1.
+The SAR will be in the form of a written report, with associated "proof of life" supporting video. - 6.4.
+Each SAR report shall contain clear evidence of attempted verification for identified essential requirements with associated "proof of life" video supporting this verification as entry conditions for the review.
+All rovers shall be capable of manoeuvring on sand at this point, though additional consideration will be given to new teams at judges discretion. - 6.5.
+Each report and video pair will undergo an initial review entry conditions check within 48 hours of the submission deadline.
+SAR report and video pairs addressing all expected elements will receive an "Accepted" message.
+Any SAR report and video pair missing these elements upon first submission will receive a "Rejected" message, with the team then having a further 48 hours to update and resubmit the report and video.
+Rejected report and video pairs will incur a 20% penalty for this element. - 6.6.
+Teams are to organise their own remote Distributed Field Test (DFT) in the time window specified in Section 1. - 6.6.1.
+At the DFT, at a minimum, it is expected that a team can set up a base station and tele-operate their rover to drive forward and turn on a simple simulated course environment (i.e, beach or sandy environment). - 6.6.2.
+The purpose of the DFT is to provide Teams a developmental milestone to work toward, and to demonstrate to judges the validity of their SAR submission and readiness of their rover to compete. - 6.7.
+More detailed information about the DFT and SAR will be provided in the SAR guidelines document, which will be made available prior to submission. - 6.8.
+Failure to meet the minimum rover requirements specified at the time of the SAR and DFT may result in teams being disqualified from the competition. - 6.8.1.
 Failure to meet minimum requirements for each task may result in teams being disallowed from competing in those tasks.